matidesalegn/matidesalegn/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=matidesalegn&color=blue)

 ## 🚀 About Me
-Greetings!
-I’m a Full-Stack Developer with a diverse skill set, specializing in Frontend Development with proficiency in React JS, Tailwind, JavaScript, and TypeScript.
-My technical expertise extends to Machine Learning, Generative AI, and ERP Consulting, particularly with platforms like Odoo.
+I am a versatile Python Developer specializing in data analysis, machine learning, and AI, with proficiency in frontend and backend development using JavaScript, Flask, and FastAPI.
+I excel in deploying applications with Streamlit, Heroku, and Vercel, and have extensive experience in managing DevOps processes, including test automation, CI/CD implementation, and GitHub workflows.
+Additionally, I possess skills in web scraping, mobile app development, and programming languages such as Java, C++, and Assembly.
+With a strong foundation in OOP and modularity, I deliver efficient and scalable solutions tailored to meet client objectives across diverse technological landscapes.

 - 🔭 I’m currently working on **Web System Development**
 - 🌱 I’m currently learning **AI**
 - 👯 I’m looking to collaborate on open source projects
 - 🤔 I’m looking for help with **data visualization and machine learning projects**
-- 💬 Ask me about **JavaScript, HTML/CSS, and Python**
+- 💬 Ask me about **Python, JavaScript, and Flask**
 - 📫 How to reach me: **mathiwossilvio@gmail.com**
 - 🌐 Visit my website: [matiwos.vercel.app](https://matiwos.vercel.app/)
 - ⚡ Fun fact: I love hiking and playing chess